Childhood Non-Hodgkin Lymphoma

 - Radiation therapy uses x-rays or gamma rays to treat cancer.
 Radiation kills cancer cells and may stop the cancer from spreading.
 It may be given alone or with chemotherapy to treat cancer.

 - A bone marrow transplant is a procedure to replace your child's diseased bone marrow with healthy marrow.
-He may be given bone marrow from a donor.
-His own marrow may be used if it is collected when his cancer is in remission (not active).
-The bone marrow transplant is given to your child in an IV while he is in the hospital.
+Your child may be given bone marrow from a donor.
+Your child's own marrow may be used if it is collected when the cancer is in remission (not active).
+The bone marrow transplant is given to your child in an IV while he or she is in the hospital.

 Even with treatment, your child's cancer may spread or return.
-He may be at increased risk for other cancers later in life.
+Your child may be at increased risk for other cancers later in life.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.